eonaeko/Cybersecurity_Lab_Projects/Virtual Firewall/README.md

 This snippet  shows the firewall logs captured on the firewall, giving a view of the functionality of the firewall rules set up

 ## Conclusion / Lessons Learnt
 I explored the capabilities and functionality of the firewall in blocking and filtering traffic, which opened me up to an understanding of traffic engineering and security controls, and how important it is in network security and ensuring that hosts are safe on the network.
 Although not captured here, I learnt  about the use of pfBlockerNG to easily block certain websites and domain.
+[View full Report](https://drive.google.com/drive/folders/1_elAsBZ7zahLFZ6mzkah2WCuKSsFFgi0)